simoncblyth/opticks/notes/issues/tpmt_broken_by_OpticksCSG_enum_move.rst

    Cause of crash was omitting GParts::setPartList for the combi GParts, so a PartList was being interpreted as a NodeTree.

-5. Now get a raytrace, but with a z-slipped dynode : several relative positions seem wrong.
+5. Now get a raytrace, but with a z-slipped dynode : two relative positions wrong.
+   Fixed : posXYZ applied at physvol level were not getting linked thru to the primitives.